hexedpackets/trot/README.md

 $ mix trot.server
 ```

-_Note: You can also start the server as well as an iex shell by running `ies -S mix`_
+_Note: You can also start the server as well as an iex shell by running `iex -S mix`_

 ## Routes
 Routes are specified using one of the HTTP method macros: `get/3`, `post/3`, `put/3`, `patch/3`, `delete/3`, `options/3`.
 The first argument is a the path to route to, the second (optional) argument is a keyword list of any options to match against,  and the last argument is the block of code to execute.
 Examples are below.